-(m) As used in this rule, the “FERC Uniform System of Accounts” means the rules and regulations governing the classification of accounts for Class A-B private electric utilities, as approved, prescribed, and promulgated by the Federal Energy Regulatory Commission in 18 CFR 41 and 18 CFR 101 and adopted by the commission for Indiana electric utilities at 170 IAC
+(o) “Free-rider” means a customer who would have installed a demand-side measure without participating in a utility-sponsored DSM program, yet participates in the DSM program and receives an incentive or bonus for participation.

-4-2-1.1.
+(p) “Gross energy” means the change in energy consumption that

-(n) As used in this rule, “free-rider” means a customer who would have installed a demand-side measure without participating in a utility-sponsored DSM program, yet participates in the DSM program and receives an incentive or bonus for participation.
+results directly from energy efficiency program-promoted actions taken by energy efficiency program participants regardless of the extent or nature of program influences on their actions.

-(o) As used in this rule, “income effect” means the change in a customer’s energy use that is induced by a change in the amount of disposable income available to the customer.
+(q) “Gross demand” means the change in demand that results directly from DSM program-promoted actions taken by DSM program participants regardless of the extent or nature of program influences on their actions.

-(p) As used in this rule, “integrated resource planning”, or “plan” or “IRP” means a utility’s assessment of a variety of demand-side and supply-side resources to cost-effectively meet customer electricity service needs.
-The IRP may also include, but is not limited to, the following:
+(r) “EM&V” means the independent evaluation, measurement and verification of DSM programs.

-(1) A public participation procedure.
+(s) “Income effect” means the change in a customer’s energy use that is induced by a change in the amount of disposable income available to the customer.

-(2) An analysis of the uncertainty and risk posed by different resources and external factors.
+(t) “Integrated resource plan”, or “IRP” means a utility’s document submitted to the commission in order to meet the requirement of 170 IAC 4-7. (u) “Load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.

-(q) As used in this rule, “load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.
+(v) “Load retention” means a program intended to induce customers, that have a bona fide option of switching to alternative sources of energy services or self-generation, to remain as customers.

-(r) As used in this rule, “load research” means the collection of electricity usage data through a metering device associated with an end-use, a circuit, or a building.
-The metered data is used to better understand the characteristics of electric loads, the timing of their use, and the amount of electricity consumed by users.
-The data may be collected over a variety of time intervals, usually sixty (60) minutes or less.
+(w) “Load shape” means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.

-(s) As used in this rule, “load retention” means a program intended to induce customers, that have a bona fide option of switching to alternative sources of energy services or self-generation, to remain as customers.
+(x) “Lost revenue” means the revenue lost, if any, less the variable operating and maintenance costs saved as a result of a DSM program.(y) “market effects” means the indirect influence of DSM programs that result in energy and demand savings from program operations that have not been captured during a DSM program’s EM&V activities.

-(t) As used in this rule, “load shape” means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.
+(z) “NARUC Uniform System of Accounts” means the rules and regulations governing the classification of accounts for Class C-D private electric utilities and Class A-B-C-D municipal electric utilities, as developed by the National Association of Regulatory Utility Commissioners and adopted by the commission for Indiana electric utilities under 170 IAC 4-2-2.

-(u) As used in this rule, “lost revenue” means the revenue lost less the variable operating and maintenance costs saved as a result of not generating electricity because of a utility-sponsored DSM program.
+(aa) “Net energy” means the portion of gross energy that is attributable to the energy efficiency program, including free ridership and spillover.

-(v) As used in this rule, “NARUC Uniform System of Accounts” means the rules and regulations governing the classification of accounts for Class C-D private electric utilities and Class A-B-C-D municipal electric utilities, as developed by the National Association of Regulatory Utility Commissioners and adopted by the commission for Indiana electric utilities under 170 IAC 4-2-2.
+(bb) “Net demand” means the portion of gross demand that is attributable to the DSM program, including free ridership and spillover.

-(w) As used in this rule, “participant” means a utility customer participating in a utility-sponsored DSM program.
+(cc) “Participant” means a utility customer participating in a utility-sponsored DSM program.

-(x) As used in this rule, “participation level” means the actual number of customers participating in a specific demand-side program relative to the eligible number of customers available to participate in the demand-side program expressed as a percentage or a fraction.
+(dd) “Participation level” means the actual number of customers participating in a specific demand-side program relative to the eligible number of customers available to participate in the demand-side program expressed as a percentage or a fraction.

-(y) As used in this rule, “penetration” means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.
+(ee) “Penetration” means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.